wusai2333/trib/doc/lab2.md

 ```

 This function is a blocking function, similar to `ServeBack()`.
 It will spawn a
-keeper instance that maintains the backends in a bin store in consistent state.
+keeper instance that maintains the back-ends in a bin store in consistent state.
 For Lab 2, there will be only one keeper and the keeper won't have a lot to do.
 In Lab 3 we'll be adding fault tolerance.
 Then, there will be multiple keepers,
-   and they will handle maintaining consistency as backends die and rejoin.
+   and they will handle maintaining consistency as back-ends die and rejoin.

-(Note: A blocking function in this context means that it will never returns
+(Note: A blocking function in this context means that it will never return
 under normal operation.
 If it does return, it will be because it experienced an
 error.
 If you implemented `ServeBack()` in Lab 1 with something like `go
 http.Serve(...)`, you should go back and fix it before continuing.

 The `trib.KeeperConfig` structure contains all the information needed on
-backends, and also some additional information about other keepers which you
+back-ends, and also some additional information about other keepers which you
 can ignore until Lab 3:

-- `Backs []string`: This is the complete list of addresses to backends that the
+- `Backs []string`: This is the complete list of addresses to back-ends that the
   keeper needs to maintain.
 - `Keepers []string`: This is the list of addresses for keepers.
 Lab 2 will
   have only one keeper; Lab 3 will always have least three keepers, but for now